by Alex Gray

 - Contractors and subcontractors on public works projects exceeding $15,000 for maintenance or $25,000 for construction are required to file.

-- Proper filing ensures compliance with California labor laws, including prevailing wage regulations and avoids costly penalties or project delays.
+- Proper filing ensures compliance with California labor laws, including prevailing wage regulations, and avoids costly penalties or project delays.

 - Outsourcing construction payroll automates DIR filings, tracks prevailing wages and ensures your records are accurate and compliant.

-What is DIR Filing?
+What is DIR Payroll Reporting?

 DIR filing refers to the process of registering with the California Department of Industrial Relations and submitting certified payroll reports for public works projects.